 Some 19,000 Graduates and Guests Attend in Washington Square Park

-Anthony M. Kennedy, Associate Justice of the U.S. Supreme Court, gave the “Response on Behalf of the Honorary Degree Recipients,” an NYU tradition; he received a Doctor of Laws degree, honoris causa.
+Wynton Marsalis - famed jazz trumpeter, composer, and artistic director of Jazz at Lincoln Center - gave a musical “Response on Behalf of the Honorary Degree Recipients,” his own interpretation of the NYU tradition; he received a Doctor of Fine Arts degree, honoris causa.

 The University also bestowed honorary doctorates on:

-For her outstanding leadership at the Metropolitan Opera and at Lincoln Center, Beverly Sills Greenough, chairwoman emerita of both those performing arts institutions, was awarded the “Lewis Rudin Award for Exemplary Public Service” during the Commencement ceremony.
-The award honors the service to the city and its communities typified by Lewis Rudin during his life.
+For his extraordinary public service on behalf of New York, Congressman Charles Rangel - NYU alum, recipient of an honorary doctorate, 37-year veteran of Congress, and chairman of the Ways and Means Committee - was awarded the “Lewis Rudin Award for Exemplary Public Service” during the Commencement ceremony, which honors service to the city and its communities typified by Lewis Rudin during his life.

-Rita Hauser - an alumna of the NYU School of Law and president of the Hauser Foundation - was awarded the University’s Albert Gallatin Medal at NYU’s Commencement.
+Lester Pollack - an alumnus of the NYU School of Law, chair of its board, former chair of the Conference of the Presidents of Major Jewish Organizations, and a trustee of NYU for two decades - was awarded the University’s Albert Gallatin Medal at NYU’s Commencement.
 The Gallatin Medal, first presented to NYU alumnus Dr. Jonas Salk in 1957, is awarded in recognition of outstanding contributions to society.
-It was bestowed upon Dr. Hauser for her distinguished career in the law and public service, and for her visionary support of global education at NYU.

 In keeping with NYU tradition, Commencement included “The Ceremony of the Torch.”
-The University torch - designed and fashioned by Tiffany and Co. in sterling silver and donated to the University in 1911 - was passed from a senior member of the faculty - Professor George Stoney, Paulette Goddard Professor of Film in the Tisch School of the Arts, to the youngest undergraduate degree recipient, Tiffany Walden, a 19-year-old graduate of NYU’s Gallatin School.
+The University torch - designed and fashioned by Tiffany and Co. in sterling silver and donated to the University in 1911 - was passed from a senior member of the faculty - Professor Laurin Raiken, a founding member of the faculty of the Gallatin School of Individualized Study - to the youngest undergraduate degree recipient in the Class of 2007, Claire Sommers, an 18-year-old graduate of NYU’s Gallatin School.